stfcodes/ember-do-forms/README.md

 ## Philosophy

-My experience with my ambitious application has proven that other (maintained) form builder addons either **do too much**, or are **hard to customise**.
+My experience with my ambitious application has proven that other (maintained) form builder addons either **do too much**, or are **hard to customize**.
 So I created `ember-do-forms` because it assumes very little about my form needs.

 The basic idea for `ember-do-forms` is simple: assume as little as possible about my HTML and CSS structure, while providing **some** syntactic sugar for the icky parts.